nasirfunavry/AgenticOS/README.md

 ### Workflow 1: Scheduled Tweeting (Cron)

-there are two methods to schedule tweets
+There are two methods to schedule tweets.

 1. Define your schedule in `data/schedule.json`: